public-law/news_util/README.md

 ## Retrieves legal citations and bibliograhic info from a web page

-This is currently for internal use: It outputs Ruby code that creates ActiveRecord objects.
-Next version will output JSON.
+This is currently for internal use: It outputs JSON or Ruby code.

 ```bash